b-stil/custom-vsts-build-tasks/README.md

 AddTaskToTFS.ps1
 > - This Powershell script interacts with the VSTS API to allow you to add a new build task.

+Copy
+> - Build task that can copy an entire directory and all of it's contents or individual files.

 Octopus Deployer
 > - Build task that gives the ability to push a Release and/or Deployment to your Octopus server.